paulmacatangay/MacatangayPaulAndrewCS2102_OOPFinalproject_bookXpress/README.md

 ![Developer Photo](https://github.com/paulmacatangay/MacatangayPaulAndrewCS2102_OOPFinalproject_bookXpress/blob/6d4fa734b605296716ed0dae5483716499864723/images/Developer.jpg)

 Hi!
 I'm **Paul Andrew C. Macatangay**, the developer and creator of **bookXpress: Book Rental System**.
-As a beginner in Java programming, this project represents one of my first significant individual endeavors.
+As a beginner in Java programming, this project represents one of my first significant individual project.
 Previously, I had only worked with programming languages like C++ and Python.

 Creating **bookXpress** was a learning journey that allowed me to explore the fundamentals of object-oriented programming and develop a functional system.